Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Numerical examples

 The inner loop of our low-rank SI involves random subsampling of angles, with the initial angles randomly sampled in the first iteration.
 To assess robustness with respect to randomness, we solve the problem eight times using different random seeds determined by system time.
 The results are summarized in Tab. \ref{tab:pin-cell}, and the main observations are as follows.

 \textbf{Effectiveness and robustness with respect to the randomness in the algorithm.} From the accuracy perspective, the difference between the solutions produced by the low-rank SI-DSA and the full-rank SI-DSA is consistently much smaller than $\epsilon_{\textrm{SI-SA}}=10^{-6}$.
-In $7$ out of $8$ runs, our low-rank SI-DSA converges with exactly the same number of iterations as its full-rank counterpart, while one run requires one more iteration.
+In \pzc{all} $8$ runs, our low-rank SI-DSA converges with exactly the same number of iterations \pzc{as its full-rank counterpart.}

 The solution ranks for all runs of the low-rank SI-DSA are close to $42\%$ of the full rank.
-Moreover, even in this challenging scenario, thanks to the efficiency of the proposed sampling strategy and the mild space augmentation in the rank-adaptation step, the method achieves at least a $1.11\times$ speedup and an average speedup of $1.17\times$.
-In the best run, a speedup of approximately $1.40\times$ is obtained.
+Moreover, even in this challenging scenario, thanks to the efficiency of the proposed sampling strategy and the mild space augmentation in the rank-adaptation step, the method achieves at least a \review{$2.04\times$ speedup} and an average speedup of \pzc{$2.11\times$}.
+In the best run, a speedup of approximately \pzc{$2.23\times$} is obtained.

 Figure \ref{fig:pin-cell-performance} shows the convergence history and the oversampling ratio during the low-rank SI iterations for the last run.
 Except for the second-to-last iteration, the change of the scalar flux in the $k$-th iteration, \(\|\bphi^{(k)}-\bphi^{(k-1)}\|_2\), for the low-rank and full-rank SI-DSA almost coincide.
-The oversampling ratio remains below 9\% throughout all iterations.
+The oversampling ratio always remains below \review{5.1\%} across all iterations.
 The observations for the other runs are similar and are therefore omitted.

 Finally, we compute the effective rank of the full-rank angular flux by applying truncated SVD to its matrix representation with the same truncation tolerance as in the low-rank method.
-The effective rank of the full-rank solution is 222, while the ranks of the low-rank solutions range from 207 to 218, with an average of 212.63.
+The effective rank of the full-rank solution is 222, while the ranks of the low-rank solutions range from \review{$208$} to \review{$219$}, with an average of \review{$212.13$}.